 So, how does Pepper work, and what is it capable of?
 This comprehensive guide explains what the robot really does.

 SEE: Check out all of TechRepublic’s smart person’s guide

-- What it is: Pepper is a 4-foot-tall, interactive, humanoid robot released by Aldebaran, a SoftBank company, that is capable of detecting and reacting to humans.
+- What is Pepper?
+Pepper is a 4-foot-tall, interactive, humanoid robot released by Aldebaran, a SoftBank company, that is capable of detecting and reacting to humans.

-- Why it matters: Because of its ability to read emotion, Pepper is being used by companies to communicate with customers.
+- Why does Pepper matter?
+Because of its ability to read emotion, Pepper is being used by companies to communicate with customers.

-- Who does this affect: Pepper is having an impact in people's homes, public spaces, stores, schools, and more.
+- Who does Pepper affect?
+Pepper is having an impact in people’s homes, public spaces, stores, schools, and more.

-- When is this happening: Pepper was released on the market in 2015.
+- When was Pepper released?
+Pepper was released on the market in 2015.

-- How to take advantage of Pepper: Pepper is available for businesses, for education and research, and for developers.
+- How can I use Pepper?
+Pepper is available for businesses, for education and research, and for developers.

 Built by Aldebaran, a SoftBank company, Pepper was named for its “sparkling personality”–its unique characteristic is its ability to communicate via vocal commands and to interpret, and react to, human emotion.
 According to Aldebaran, “Pepper can identify joy, sadness, anger or surprise and respond appropriately, making interactions with humans incredibly natural and intuitive.”

 Pepper has embedded 3D and 2 HD cameras that help it “process images with shape recognition software to identify objects, individual faces and their emotional states of the faces around him.”

 Because of this ability, Pepper has been seen on cruises–in April 2016, Pepper joined Costa Cruise Lines, a branch of Carnival Cruises, as a “crew member”–as well as in grocery stores, hotels, and schools.

 - Video: How Softbank’s Pepper robot captures analytics on human interactions (TechRepublic)